 - Safety

-- Always walk
+- Always walk on gravel and paved paths.

-- Always use the buddy system
+- Always use the buddy system.

-- Wear socks and closed-toe shoes at all times (except inside the pool area)
+- Wear socks and closed-toe shoes at all times (except inside the pool area.
+Water shoes are acceptable in the creek without socks.
+Shoes must be close-toed and close-healed).

-- Wear swimsuits only in the pool area or under clothing while creeking or playing water games
+- Wear swimsuits only in the pool area or under clothing while creeking or playing water games.

-- Respect
+Respect

-- Yourself-live by the Girl Scout Promise and Law

-- Others-be a friend/sister to everyone

-- Leaders/staff/junior instructors-always follow directions

-- Nature-leave camp better than you found it

-- Girls must follow troop rules/agreements.
+- Yourself-live by the Girl Scout Promise and Law - o Others-be a friend/sister to everyone - Leaders/staff/junior instructors-always follow directions - o Nature-leave camp better than you found it - Girls must follow troop rules/agreements.